Run Service

 ctm run resources::get -s [search query]

--s is used to run a search using the query string format "field1=criteria1&field2=criteria2".
+where -s runs a search with the query string format "field1=criteria1&field2=criteria2".

-Criteria may contain "*" for wildcard matching and comma separator to specify multiple values.
+Criteria may contain a * for wildcard matching and comma separator to specify multiple values.

 The following table describes the run resources::get command parameters.